Your #1 source for hair loss information and clinically proven treatments

 The other question I have is when looking at all of the types of stem cells, what are the best stem cells to use to treat hair loss?
 My research has led me to believe that the best stem cells, that are legal, come from a human placenta.
 4hairloss.org is happy to announce that we have partnered with Neo Matrix Medical to research the use of stem cells from the placenta to treat hair loss.
 Last year, I, Sam Jordan, was the first of a group whom was injected with stem cells from the placenta on my scalp to treat hair loss.
 In addition to the injections I was also taking different supplements that complement the stem cell therapy.

-It has been a year since I was first injected and I am sad to say that I didn’t have any positive results.
+Update: It has been a year since my first injection and I am sad to say that I didn’t have any positive results.
 The one thing I have been researching and debating is whether or not (and when) I should have started using my other topical treatments and did it complement or hinder the stem cell treatment.
 I am continuing my research on stem cells.
 I am convinced I am using the best possible stem cells.
 My new focus is how they are injected.
 I have also realized that stem cells may rejuvenate the hair follicle to produce hair again, but you will still need to address the cause of the hair loss, the production of DHT, that doesn’t go away without other treatments.
+So another question I want to answer is how long should I stop using my other topical treatments after being injected?
 More to come.